Global existence of a nonlinear wave equation arising from Nordstr\"om's theory of gravitation: The wave equation as a modified symmetric hyperbolic system

 In this section, we investigate the questions of global existence and asymptotic decay of classical solutions to the Cauchy problem \eqref{eq:wave:1}--\eqref{eq:wave:2} by using the theory of symmetric hyperbolic systems and the corresponding energy estimates.
 Since the relativistic Euler equations can be written as a symmetric hyperbolic system (see~\cite{BK8 }), it will enable us, in the future, to couple the semi-linear equation \eqref{eq:wave:1} to the Euler equations \eqref{eq:Euler-Nordstrom:6}.

 It is a well-known fact that wave equations can be cast into symmetric hyperbolic form.
 It turns out, however, that we need a modification of this standard procedure, which we will outline in the next subsection.
 With this new system at hand, we are able to prove results similar to those in Section \ref{sec:semi-linear-wave}.
 There are, however, some important differences between the results in both sections which we have to point out.
-First, it turns out that we only obtain results for solutions in the homogeneous $\mathbullet H^m$ spaces, but not in the non-homogeneous (ordinary) Sobolev spaces $H^m$.
-But on the other hand, we do not require that the initial data have to be small, and we can, even, drop the term $e^{-\varkappa t}$ and yet obtain global existence.
+We do not require that the initial data have to be small, and we can, even, drop the term $e^{-\varkappa t}$ and yet obtain global existence.

+However, since we rely, to a certain extend, on properties of the $\mathbullet H^{m}$ spaces and since the right hand side of the wave equation \eqref{eq:section2-field:1}, the term $\left( 1+u \right)^{3}\not\in \mathbullet H^{m}$, we will perform a projection on the wave equation that allows us to obtain a system of an ordinary differential equation and a modified wave equation with a right hand side, that does belong to $\mathbullet H^{m}$.